roman-milk/roman-milk.github.io/a-weird-one.md

+===

- ****** A Weird One Ch.
-03 ****** byJust_Plain_Bob© "No. I told her that I was going to stay true to Tom.
+"No. I told her that I was going to stay true to Tom.
 She laughed and told me that I could no more give up sex until Tom came home that she could go a week without jumping your bones.
 I told her that might be, but if I did slip it couldn't be with you because you were too close to Tom."

  "I can't believe that she could be so conniving."